Skip to main content

 What are the different types of heart disease?

-Cardiovascular disease is an umbrella term that includes all conditions that affect the heart and blood vessels—including coronary heart disease, cerebrovascular disease, and atherosclerosis.
-Heart disease is one type of cardiovascular disease.
-Although all heart diseases fall under the umbrella of cardiovascular disease, the reverse is not true—not all cardiovascular diseases are heart disease.
+Heart disease, or cardiovascular disease, is an umbrella term that includes all conditions that affect the heart and blood vessels—including coronary heart disease, cerebrovascular disease, and atherosclerosis.